polypay/polypay.github.io/polypays.md

 ---
 layout: default
-title: Polypay Sheep
+title: The history and goals of the Polypay sheep breed
 permalink: /polypays/
-description: The history, goals, and standards of the Polypay sheep breed
+description: The history and goals of the Polypay sheep breed
 ---

 <div class="polypays">